 Foreign currency reserve

-The reserve is used to recognise exchange differences arising from translation of the financial statements of foreign operations.
-It is also used to recognise gains and losses on hedges of the net investments in foreign operations.
+The reserve is used to recognise exchange differences arising from translation of the financial statements of foreign operations to US dollars.
+It is also used to recognise gains and losses on the net investments in foreign operations.